World Trade Center Health Program: WTC Health Program clinics

 Eligible responders and survivors who are no longer living in the New York City area can receive care through the Nationwide Provider Network, which is national network of healthcare providers associated with WTC Health Program.
 More information can be found on their website.

 Data centers

 There are three data centers that are responsible for collecting, managing and analyzing the health data generated from the medical program.

 The data center for 9/11 responder clinics is housed at Icahn School of Medicine at Mount Sinai.
 The FDNY houses a data center for its health program.
 And the survivor clinics have a data center at the NYC Health + Hospitals WTC Environmental Health Center.

 Pentagon and Shanksville, Pennsylvania 9/11 responders

 The James Zadroga 9/11 Health and Compensation Act also provides monitoring and treatment for eligible responders to the 9/11 attacks at the Pentagon and in Shanksville, Pennsylvania who have, or may have, a covered health condition relating to the 9/11 attacks.
-Care is provided through the Nationwide Provider Network, and full up-to-date eligibility guidelines are available through the WTC Health Program's website.